martin12333/marti-onedrive/Eda-f8/codedamn-bug-244b--lost-the-files-in--codedamn-lab.f8.md

 # maybe drag-drop files is not enough ... they have to be edited??

-another experiment
+another experiment,
-reload
+reload,
-both files survived
+both files survived,
 .cdmrc started to work